tigerabrodi/ai-engineering-notes/chapter-1.md

 - Simple completion isn't the same as engaging in conversation
 - A completion machine might respond to a question by adding another question
 - "Post-Training" discusses making models respond appropriately to user requests

+## Supervised vs. Self-Supervised Learning

+### Supervised Learning

+- **Definition**: Training models using data that humans have manually labeled
+- **How it works**: Humans examine each example and assign the correct answer/category
+- **Examples**:
+  - Images labeled as "cat," "dog," etc.
+  - Transactions marked as "fraud" or "not fraud"
+- **Cost factors**:
+  - Paying humans to create labels (~$0.05 per image)
+  - Multiple labelers for quality control (doubles/triples cost)
+  - Example: $50,000 to label 1 million images for ImageNet
+- **Limitations**:
+  - Expensive as dataset size grows
+  - Cannot scale beyond human labeling capacity
+  - Some domains require rare, expensive expertise

+### Self-Supervised Learning

+- **Definition**: Models learn from patterns in the data itself without human labels
+- **How it works**: The data contains its own supervision signal
+- **Example**: In "I love street food"
+  - Input: "<BOS>, I, love, street" → Output: "food"
+  - Each word provides context to predict the next
+- **Advantages**:
+  - No human labeling costs
+  - Can use virtually unlimited data (books, articles, websites)
+  - Scales without additional human intervention
+- **Key insight**: Text naturally contains its own supervision, unlocking massive scalability

+### Why This Distinction Matters

+- Self-supervision enabled the "ChatGPT moment" by removing the data labeling bottleneck
+- Language models could train on trillions of words instead of millions of labeled examples
+- This is why language AI scaled faster than other AI domains